 After lunch, Robert recalled the killings in very descriptive detail.

 He said his mother often told him he did not have an identify of his own.
 During the killings, Robert decided to play "Robert Bever" as part of his role playing.
 He wanted that character to be cold blooded and ruthless.

-Robert said Michael was in the room but had his back to him and his sister.
+Robert said Michael was in the room but had his back to him and Crystal.
 He said Michael turned around and asked "Robert, what are you doing?"

 He told the jury his every move during the stabbings but said Michael only persuaded their siblings to open the locked doors they were hiding behind.

 The 21-year old said his mother prayed for him out loud while he stabbed her.